 Getting relief for this type of stiffness up the side of the neck is occasionally very quick and easy, especially when you are active and healthy.
 For most people, it is an occasional problem.
 In those cases, they can get a lot of relief with icing and stretching.
-With a few minutes of time and attention, a couple of times a day, they can minimize pain and stiffness.
+They can minimize pain and stiffness with a few minutes of attention a couple of times a day.
 When the pain and stiffness are severe, you should see a professional.
-They can address underlying structural problems and help to manage your self-care so that it is more effective.
+They can address underlying structural problems and help manage your self-care to be more effective.

 Activities To Avoid or Change:

 Self-care for stiffness up the side of the neck usually involves changing activities that tense the shoulders while holding them unevenly.
 Here are a few suggestions:

 - Avoid unevenly leaning the handrails while using a treadmill.

 - Have your PT help you with changing how you use your cane.